verdaux/BookNotes/Phrases/Insults.md

 - [ ] Sorry, could we do this some other time when I'm not here?
 - [ ] I don't trust him, he has no nasal hair
 - [ ] When I say different I mean wrong
+- [ ] I think you should wash your beard.
+Shave it off.
+Nail it to a frisbee and then throw it off a rainbow.